philipbrembeck/codi/README.md

 Now, let's wrap it!
 --------------
 Okay, that's the most important part of Codi.
-Because CodeMirror doesn't allow 100% widht and 100% height (it just don't work), we need a little bit of JavaScript:
+Because CodeMirror doesn't allow 100% width and 100% height (it just doesn't work), we need a little bit of JavaScript:

             <script>
     		var delay;